TAKE-HOME STRATEGY

 Table Shapes

-Point out the shapes and positions of items on the table.
+Point out the shapes of items on the table.
 For example, “Look at our plates, they are circles!”
 Or, as you set the table, point out positions of items, “Put the fork to the left of the plate.”

 Quick Cues for Supporting Geometry and Spatial Sense